glenlong/wedding/src/content/posts/best-man-speech/how-to-write.md

 ### Introduction

-- Introduce myself as the best man and childhood friend
+- Introduce myself as the Best Man and childhood friend
 - Make a joke about how weird it is to see him dressed so smartly
-- Apologise in advance to the bride for what I’m about to reveal about Jason
+- Apologise in advance to the Bride for what I’m about to reveal about Jason

 ### School days